Knowing the difference: How to tell if a cat is a stray

 What is a stray cat?

 A stray cat is a domesticated cat that, for one reason or another, has found itself living outdoors.
-This could be due to abandonment, getting lost, or actively leaving their home.
+This could be due to abandonment, becoming a lost cat, or actively leaving their home.

 Despite their outdoor living situation, stray cats have been socialised to interact with humans at some point in their lives.
 This socialisation often makes them more approachable and receptive to human interaction, though their degree of comfort can vary widely.